Torchlight (2018 film): Production

 The filmmakers announced the project in February 2017 and revealed that the film would be set on the prostitution and about the lives of women who miserably suffer while working in the streets.
 The film was set in the backdrop of the early 1980s and 1990s.
 Actress Sadha was roped in to play the lead role and made her comeback into Kollywood industry after 2015 film Eli.

 The first look poster of the film was unveiled by the director on 1 December 2017.

 Release

 The film's release was delayed due to sanctions imposed by the Indian Censor Board, resulting in approximately 87 cuts and an initial refusal to certify the film on the grounds that it contained 'vulgar content'.
 The director flew to Mumbai and cleared the censorship issue and the film received an A certificate from the Censor Board of Film Certification and was allowed to release.
+This is Sadha's First movie as a sex worker.
+She is nude in some scenes of the movie which the censor board censored it.

 Critical reception

 Maalai Malar positively reviewed the film, rating it 83 out of 100.
-Samayam Tamil was less positive, rating it 2.5 out of 5 stars.
+Samayam Tamil was less positive, rating it 5 out of 5 stars.